Fiery Biden sets stage for Obama recovery attempt

 "If anyone had a doubt about what's at stake in this election when it comes to women's rights and the Supreme Court, I'm sure they were settled last night," Biden told a rally.

 Biden believes abortion should be legal.
-Ryan opposes it except in cases of rape, incest or a threat to the mother's life.
+Ryan opposes it except in cases of rape, incest or a threat to a mother's life.

 MOMENTUM SHIFTS